kaifishr/Snake/README.md

 with $\circ$ and $\times$ representing the snake's body and food, respectively.

 Based on the observed state, the agent performs an **action**.
 This action causes the environment to transition to a new state.
-In the case of Snakes, the available actions is the set of possible movement directions ($\uparrow$,
+In the case of Snake, the available actions is the set of possible movement directions ($\uparrow$,
 $\downarrow$, $\leftarrow$, $\rightarrow$).